 \subsubsection{Building-scale Dataset}

 The \textbf{Tanks and Temples dataset} \cite{2017tanksandtemples} is a from-video 3D reconstruction dataset.
-It consists of 14 scenes, including individual objects such as "Tank" and "Train", and large scale in-door scenes such as "Auditorium" and "Museum".
-Ground truth 3D data was captured using high quality industrial laser scanner.
+It consists of 14 scenes, including individual objects such as ``Tank" and ``Train", and large-scale indoor scenes such as ``Auditorium" and ``Museum."
+Ground truth 3D data was captured using a high-quality industrial laser scanner.
 The ground truth point cloud was used to estimate camera poses using least squares optimization of correspondence points.
-This dataset contains large scale scenes, some of which outdoors, and poses a challenge for certain NeRF model.
-The outdoors scenes are suited for models wishing to challenge unbounded background.
-It's ground truth point cloud can also be used for certain data fusion methods, or to test depth reconstruction.
+This dataset contains large-scale scenes, some of which are outdoors, and poses a challenge for certain NeRF models.
+The outdoor scenes are suited for models wishing to handle unbounded backgrounds.
+Its ground truth point cloud can also be used for certain data fusion methods or to test depth reconstruction.

-\textbf{Matterport-3D dataset} \cite{2017matterport3d} is a real life dataset consisting 10800 panoramic views from 194400 RGB-D globally registered images of 90 building scale scenes.
-Depth, semantic and instance annotations are available.
-Color and depth images are provided at 1280x1024 resolution for 18 view points per panoramic pictures.
-Each of the 90 building consists of an average of 2437$m^2$ of surface area.
-A total of 50811 object instance labels were provided which were mapped into 40 object categories.
+\textbf{Matterport-3D dataset} \cite{2017matterport3d} is a real-life dataset consisting of 10,800 panoramic views from 194,400 RGB-D globally registered images of 90 building-scale scenes.
+Depth, semantic, and instance annotations are available.
+Color and depth images are provided at 1280 $\times$ 1024 resolution for 18 viewpoints per panoramic picture.
+Each of the 90 buildings consists of an average of 2,437 m$^2$ of surface area.
+A total of 50,811 object instance labels were provided, which were mapped into 40 object categories.

-The \textbf{Replica dataset}\cite{2019replica} is an real indoor consisting of 18 scenes and 35 indoor rooms captured using a custom built RGB-D rig with IR projector.
-Certain 3D features were manually fixed (fine-scale mesh details such as small holes), and reflective surfaces were manually assigned.
-Semantic annotations (88 classes) was performed in two step, once in 2D, and once in 3D.
+The \textbf{Replica dataset} \cite{2019replica} is a real indoor dataset consisting of 18 scenes and 35 indoor rooms captured using a custom-built RGB-D rig with an IR projector.
+Certain 3D features were manually fixed, such as fine-scale mesh details like small holes, and reflective surfaces were manually assigned.
+Semantic annotations (88 classes) were performed in two steps: once in 2D and once in 3D.
 Both class-based and instance-based semantic labels are available.

 The \textbf{Deep Blending dataset} \cite{2018deepbleding} consists of a collection of 19 real-world indoor and outdoor scenes designed for free-viewpoint image-based rendering (IBR).
 It provides two complementary data partitions: (1) \textit{Reconstruction inputs and outputs}, which include the raw input images, COLMAP-based structure-from-motion (SfM) and multi-view stereo (MVS) reconstructions, a global textured mesh and refined depth maps; and (2) \textit{IBR inputs and outputs}, which contain the global textured mesh, reduced SfM reconstruction, per-view meshes, input camera poses in the NVM format, and test camera trajectories with corresponding rendered results.
 Compared to object-centric NeRF-style datasets, the Deep Blending dataset provides richer geometric context, realistic lighting variation, and full reconstruction pipelines, establishing a benchmark for free-viewpoint image-based rendering in structured, real-world environments.